UCI Track Cycling World Championships: Venues

-To take advantage of the best weather conditions and reduce the risk of weather-related program changes, the UCI has long organized track world championships in the summer.
+To take advantage of the best weather conditions and reduce the risk of weather-related program changes, the UCI has long organized track world championships in the (northern) summer.
 Until 1966, the competition must by regulation take place on an open-air velodrome.
 It was not until the 1969 edition, organized at the Antwerps Sportpaleis, that the first championship was held on an indoor velodrome.
 From 1987, the trend reversed and indoor velodromes took over.
 From 1987 to 1995, there were five world championships organized on an indoor velodrome.
 Colombia hosts in 1995 the last track world championship organized outdoor.